Lee County Area Farmers

 What We Are About

-Each year in January and February, the group hosts a series of six to seven educational meetings at the McSwain Extension Center in Sanford, addressing relevant topics for the modern producer.
+Each year in January and February, the group hosts a series of five to six educational meetings at 6:30 pm in Sanford addressing relevant topics for the modern producer.
 University specialists, area agronomists, and chemical and seed company representatives are frequent speakers at the meetings, providing agronomic, regulatory and market updates each week.

 The Area Farmers Association hosts a family night each year in March, highlighted by a buffet dinner and live and silent auctions.
 Family night also includes the presentation of annual scholarships to the sons and daughters of members that are pursuing advanced degrees.
 Since 2005, over $44,000 have been awarded in funding for higher education for these young folks.